 - Magpie Lark

-and heard more birds that I didn’t see, including an Eastern Whipbird and Bell Miner.
+and heard more birds that I didn’t see, including an Eastern Whipbird, a fast and elusive character!

 Where to find it: This is a quiet reserve in a residential area and can be found at the end of Russell Avenue in Emu Plains.
 There is only street parking available.